 - Reduced earning capability

-If your loved one lost their life in a New Orleans bicycle accident, you may be able to pursue a different set of damages in a wrongful death lawsuit.
-Wrongful death damages may include:
+If your loved one lost their life in a New Orleans bicycle accident, you might be able to pursue wrongful death damages through a wrongful death lawsuit.
+Examples of these damages include:

 - Funeral and burial costs